Right to Rent legislation means that your landlord must check that you're legally allowed to live in the UK before beginning your tenancy.

 What does my landlord do with my documents?

-Once you’ve handed over the documents to your landlord, it’s their responsibility to:
+Once you’ve sent over the documents to your landlord, it’s their responsibility to:

-- Check the original documents to ensure you can rent the property
+- Check the documents to ensure you can rent the property

 - Check the documents of other adults who live at the property